lsst-sqre/phalanx/docs/admin/bootstrapping.rst

 =================

 The Science Platform is designed to run under a single hostname.
-Ingresses for all applications use different routes on the same external hostname.
+``Ingress`` resources for all applications use different routes on the same external hostname.
-That hostname, in turn, is served by an NGINX proxy web server, configured via the ``ingress-nginx`` Helm chart (normally installed with the Science Platform).
+That hostname, in turn, is served by an NGINX proxy web server, configured via the ``ingress-nginx`` Helm chart.
 An NGINX ingress controller is required since its ``auth_request`` mechanism is used for authentication.

 The external hostname must have a valid TLS certificate that is trusted by the stock configuration of standard CentOS, Debian, and Alpine containers.
 There are supported two mechanisms to configure that TLS certificate:

+.. rst-class:: open

 #.
 Purchase a commercial certificate and configure it as the ingress-nginx default certificate.
-   Do not add TLS configuration to any of the application ingresses.
    For more information, see :doc:`/applications/ingress-nginx/certificates`.
+   Do not add TLS configuration to any of the application ``Ingress`` resources.
-   With this approach, the certificate will have to be manually renewed and replaced once per year.
+   With this approach, the certificate will have to be manually renewed and replaced at whatever frequency the commercial certificate provider requires.
+   Usually this is once per year.

 #.
 Configure Let's Encrypt to obtain a certificate via the DNS solver.
    Once this is configured, TLS will be handled automatically without further human intervention.